-During the War of 1812 (fought between the British Empire and the United States of America), Cunard volunteered for the 2nd battalion of the Halifax Regiment and rose to the rank of Captain.
-After his commission was complete, he returned to Halifax to take up high profile public roles including Lighthouse Commissioner.
-During this time he developed a reputation of being a shrewd yet honest and generous businessman.
+During the War of 1812 (fought between the British Empire and the United States of America), Samuel Cunard volunteered, and rose to the rank of Captain.
+Following the war he developed a reputation of being a shrewd yet honest and generous businessman.

 In the 1830's, Samuel Cunard concentrated on shipping.
 To this end he was involved in the steam pioneering services aboard Royal William.
 Samuel Cunard also ran a steam powered ferrie service on the East Coast of Canada.

 When the British Government called for tenders for a steam powered Royal Mail contract, Samuel Cunard relocated to Britain and placed a bid for the work.